cc743/movie_api_2/README.md

 ![Register Snip](/public/snip1_register.PNG)

-Next, one must log in using a POST request to the following endpoint: https://evening-ridge-21612.herokuapp.com/login -When logging in, go to the "Params" tab.
+Next, one must log in using a POST request to the following endpoint: https://evening-ridge-21612.herokuapp.com/login
+- When logging in, go to the "Params" tab.
 Enter Username and Password (uppercase) in the "Key" section.
 Enter the user's username and password in the "Value" section:
 ![Login Snip](/public/snip2_login.PNG)

 Upon successful log in, copy the token created in the JSON response like shown below: